AgID/rndt-md-converter/README-EN.md

 The licence applied is [European Union Public License v.
 1.2](LICENSE).

 ## Credits
-The solution is developed by ESRI Italia under the contract for the SPC National Common Infrastructures.
+The solution is developed by ESRI Italia for [AgID](https://www.agid.gov.it/) under the contract for the SPC National Common Infrastructures.